 Another common attribute of BJPs is the ability to configure and adjust them to the needs of the developer.
 Some web applications may have millions of background jobs per day, while some maybe only have 10.
 In which case, it’s safe to assume that the main configuration options should not be set once and for all by the BJP’s developers - by not doing so we let our end-users take control of the most important parameters.
 In addition, this removes the guessing part on the BJP developer’s end - now there’s no need to think about every possible use-case that our users may have.
 Common configuration options include grouping jobs by type (which means using multiple queues), enable parallel execution (especially in MRI) by spawning multiple processes, and be able to run on multiple Ruby implementations like JRuby or Rubinius.
 The challenge for us was to make Workerholic configurable to satisfy the needs of the majority of our users (or potential users).

 And the way we tackled the configurability problem was by having multiple configuration options.
 We provide an option to auto-balance workers, an option to set the number of workers per process based on application’s needs, an option to load application’s source code by providing a path, an option to specify the number of processes to be spawned and the number of connections in the Redis connection pool.
 All those options are available as a simple and intuitive API.
-And like all other good command-line tools, we have the --help flag to introduce these options to a new user.
+And like all other good command-line tools, we have the --help

 Ease of Use